tomaarsen/TwitchMarkovChain/README.md

                           [kind of:fries]
 </pre>
 For each of these sets of three words, the last word is considered the output, while all words before it are considered inputs.
-These words are then turned into a variation of a [Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar):
+These words are then turned into a variation of a [Grammar](https://en.wikipedia.org/wiki/Formal_grammar):
 <pre>
 "Curly fries" -> "are"
 "fries are"   -> "the"